 meet someone(s) who will provide specific,

-direct education for the hero.
+direct education.
 This mentor will typically be a major character who becomes round as a result of a flashback story.

 The mentor is definitely an archetypal figure.